JonETJakobsson/scSpatial/README.md

 # Change Log

+## v0.1.4 (master)
+- Added mapping of object ID to the gene expression table and included this in the excel export for a given segmentation.
+- Fixed issue with importing the imageio library.

 ## v0.1.3
 - Added Bonefight cell types to segmentation export.
 - Fixed bug where Napari would not set propper contrast limits.
 This is now set using `numpy.min` and `numpy.max` functions explicitly.